-Since 2010, Mike Wolfe and Frank Fritz have been rummaging through people’s

-    trash in the hope of finding expensive gems.
-Their show, American Pickers,

-    takes viewers on a hunt for antiques.
-Let’s look into some of their priciest

-    and most interesting picks.
+Since 2010, Mike Wolfe, Frank Fritz, and the lovely Danielle Colby have been rummaging through people’s trash in the hope of finding expensive gems.
+Their show, American Pickers, takes viewers on a hunt for antiques.
+Let’s look into some of their priciest and most interesting picks.

 Original Yoda Prototype – $6,250

 American Pickers might as well follow the old quote, “Do or do not.
 There is no try.”
 Yoda’s wisdom not only filtered into their antique bargaining lifestyle but also into the procurement of Yoda himself.
 They got a call from a woman looking to move original movie memorabilia.Within the mess, they found original Yoda prototypes.
 Before purchasing, they confirmed their authenticity with the man that made them, Mario Chiodo.
 Realizing it was his work, the Pickers paid $6,250 for their own Yoda.

 Zundapp RS 7450 Motorcycle And Sidecar – $10,500